drex44/good-food-guide/README.md

 The website will be auto deployed from the master branch so if your pull request is merged, you can check it out here!

 https://good-food-guide.netlify.com

+## License

+This repository is licensed under the MIT license.
+See `LICENSE` for details.